Wine glossary

 Ageing

-It is the maturation of the wine, that may take place in wood, steel or bottle, before it is put on the market
+The maturation phase of wine, whether in wood, steel, or bottle, before being released to the market

 Alcoholic fermentation

-Natural biochemical reaction by yeasts that transforms grape sugar into alcohol and carbon dioxide
+A natural biochemical reaction carried out by yeasts, primarily converting grape sugars into alcohol and carbon dioxide

 Alcohols